Integrative-Transcriptomics/GPA/README.md

 # GPA - Genome Profile Alignment

 GPA is a Genome Profile Alignment tool.
 GPA relies on *progressiveMauve* for the underlying alignment, to compute several smaller sets of aligned genomes that are combined to a full WGA through their profiles.
-The profiles of the WGAs and their merging is conducted by using the SuperGenome data structure.
+The computation of the profiles of the WGAs and their merging is conducted by using the SuperGenome data structure.
 GPA is implemented in Java 11 and offers a parallel computation of WGAs.
 For further information see our publication:

 [> **Efficient merging of genome profile alignments** ](https://academic.oup.com/bioinformatics/article/35/14/i71/5529231)